Understanding Combined Single Limit (CSL) and Split Limit Liability InsuranceJune 26, 2017

 In the given example, your policy would be providing you with a maximum of $250,000 of bodily injury liability per person with a maximum amount per accident of $500,000.
 If you seriously injured one person in an accident you would have $250,000 of liability protection to offer them in compensation for their loss (medical expenses).
 If two people were injured in the accident, your policy could provide up to $500,000 for that accident, but not more than the $250,000 limit per person.

 The property damage limit of liability is independent of the bodily injury limit and paid separately.
-This means if two people sustain $250,000 of medical bills each after the accident and you totaled the new $70,000 Corvette they were driving, your policy could issue a total claim payment of $570,000 in order to cover the property damage and the bodily injury losses resulting from your at fault accident.
+This means if two people sustain $250,000 of medical bills each after the accident and you totaled the new $70,000 Corvette they were driving, your policy could issue a total claim payment of $570,000 in order to cover the property damage and the bodily injury losses resulting from your at-fault accident.

-Combined Single Limit (CSL) Liability Insurance
+What is Combined Single Limit (CSL) Liability Insurance?

 If the liability coverage on your auto policy is written as a combined single limit, there is no differentiation between bodily injury payouts per person, per accident, or property damage claims.
 All claims are paid out of the same combined limit, up to the amount stated on your declarations.
 For example, your policy may list your liability limit as $500,000 CSL.
 This means that in the event that you cause an accident which results in one person sustaining bodily injury losses and medical bills totaling $400,000 you would have an adequate amount of insurance to pay for those 3rd party losses.